Simon Fraser Tolmie: Premier of British Columbia

 Tolmie was elected leader of the British Columbia Conservative Party in 1926 but continued to sit as a Member of Parliament until the 1928 provincial election, in which he ran and was elected MLA for Saanich.
 The Conservatives were victorious that year, taking 32 of the legislature's 48 seats, including every seat in Vancouver and Victoria.
 Tolmie thus became Premier of the province, also serving as Minister of Railways.
+Between 1 June and 15 November 1933, he further served as the province's Minister of Agriculture and President of the Council.

 Like their federal counterparts, who returned to power in 1930, Tolmie's Tories' commitment to applying "business principles to the business of government," rebounded to their disadvantage when the Great Depression hit.
 By 1931, unemployment reached 28% - the highest in Canada - and Tolmie was finally forced to act, setting up remote relief camps.
 Tolmie acceded to the request from the business community that a royal commission be established to propose solutions to the province's increasingly dire financial situation.
 The Kidd Report, issued in 1932, recommended such sharp cuts to social services that mainstream British Columbians were enraged.
 They had come to expect more from their provincial government than its traditional functions of maintaining law and order, providing physical infrastructure and encouraging private enterprise.

 The strained situation took its toll on the provincial party, which became so wracked by internal discord that the executive decided to run no candidates in the 1933 election.
 Rather, each local riding association acted on its own.
 Some candidates ran as independents, some as Independent Conservatives.
 Those supporting Tolmie, ran as Unionists, and those grouped around William John Bowser, a former premier, ran as Non-Partisans.
 The result was easily foreseen.
 The Liberals captured 42% of the vote and 34 of the 47 seats, the new social democratic Co-operative Commonwealth Federation became the official opposition, and the Conservatives who had run under various banners picked up just five seats.
 Tolmie lost his own seat.